YTasheva/CyberNet-Detective/README.md

 - The user has the ability to input a phone number or an IP address.
 The final report and search results will produce a list of IP and caller's data (including spam detection) that are applicable.

-- Just to name a few, additional functionality includes:
+- Additional functionality includes, just to name a few:

   -  a map identifying the location results
   - any aliases used by them
   - any known services running on that IP
   - the area code for that region
   - the country it's in

 - This app will run in the browser and feature dynamically updated Bootstrap, HTML and CSS powered by JavaScript code and APIs.
 It will have a clean, polished, and responsive user interface.